 The sculptures on display combine roughly hewn forms and polished surfaces, drawing on both organic and industrial elements.

-Musiałowski juxtaposes wood with layered steel, creating works that evoke geological processes or cosmic collisions.
+Musiałowski combines wood with layered steel, creating works that evoke geological processes or cosmic collisions.

 Layering of steel filings

 Polish sculptor Jan Musiałowski (right).
-Polish sculptor Jan Musiałowski (right).
-Photo courtesy of XX1 Gallery/Ignacy Skwarcan
+Photo courtesy of Warsaw's XX1 Gallery/Ignacy Skwarcan

-In Found Signal, one of the show’s centerpiece works, Musiałowski carves into sandstone to expose its inner core.
-The sculpture recalls ancient totems or Neolithic relics and serves as a meditation on power, erosion and time.
+In Found Signal, the artist carves into sandstone to expose its inner core.
+Reminiscent of ancient totems or Neolithic relics, the piece serves as a quiet meditation on power, erosion and the passage of time.

 Themes of order and chaos, construction and decay, run throughout the exhibition.
 Every mark left by the artist's tools appears intentional—an imprint of struggle and transformation.